0xpapercut/wypst/README.md

 await wypst.initialize(wasm);
 wypst.renderToString("x + y"); // Test it out!
 ```

+Keep in mind that you will probably need to tell your bundler how to load a `.wasm` file.
+If you have difficulties you can open an issue.

 ### Rendering Typst Math
 To render a Typst math expression, you can use either `render` or `renderToString`, as the example below shows: